ElieAzeraf/elieazeraf.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in Data Science and Machine Learning at Ecolde Doctorale de Mathématique Hadamard, doctoral school of Paris-Saclay University (1st in Mathematics in the Shanghai Ranking), Institut Polytechnique de Paris (31st in Mathematics), and PSL University (13th in Mathematics).
+I am a Ph.D. candidate in Data Science and Machine Learning at Hadamard Doctoral School of Mathematics, doctoral school of Paris-Saclay University (1st in Mathematics in the Shanghai Ranking), Institut Polytechnique de Paris (31st in Mathematics), and PSL University (13th in Mathematics).

 I am doing doing my Ph.D. with the SAMOVAR lab, affiliated with the CNRS, at Telecom SudParis, Institut Polytechnique de Paris.